 Support: can you answer customer questions easily and offer delivery updates?

-This is not just about losing sales, but also ensuring a return on investment (ROI) on your platform.
+This is not just about ensuring sales, but also a return on investment (ROI) on your platform.

 2. Advanced audience segmentation 🙋🙋♀️🙋♂️

 WhatsApp is a personal space and people want to keep that way.
 The key to making business chats work without intruding on customers is to be personal, friendly and stick to our golden rule: high relevance, low frequency.

 Meaning?
 Your WhatsApp marketing campaigns should reach only those you're sure will be interested in them.

 High relevance: being able to segment your audience easily and granularly.
 Your solution should make this easy and should be smart enough to gather information about your customers in the first place.